 I am a hardworking, passionate and imaginative data geek.
-I have worked with various data, such as NASA satellite imagery, transactional databases or unstructured texts to name a few of them.
+I have worked with various data, such as NASA satellite imagery, Big Data, transactional databases or unstructured texts to name a few of them.
 I have specialized knowledge in all stages of data engineering pipelines - integrations with source systems, data modeling, ETL processes and data visualization.
 As person who comes from scientific background I also have understanding of statistics and machnine learning.

 There is never a good time to stop learn, so I spend my free time reading books, following online courses or haking my side-projects.
 When there is a chance, I like to attend workshops and meetups.

 Currently, I work as Data Engineering Manager at Facebook where I build a high-quality DE team supporting FB's Ads & Business Platform.

 Facebook's mission is to give people the power to build community and bring the world closer together.